kolzchut/react-app-KZChatbot/README.md

+# IMPORTANT
+While this project appears to use Tailwind CSS, it actually doesn't - it just mimics its utility classes.
+Therefore, you can't just start adding more classes - nothing will scan to add them.
+Beware!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.